 When it comes to Italian restaurants, Chicago doesn’t mess around.
-Their pizza is arguably some of the best in the world if you’re looking for a good slice.
+Our pizza is arguably some of the best in the world if you want a good slice.
 From deep dish to thin crust and everything in between, there are many options in the Windy City.
 Sure, there are a lot of opinions to account for because people are passionate about pizza.
 We’ve taken that into account.
 So, below, we’ve rounded up some of the best spots with the best pizza in Chicago.

 Chicago is known for its deep dish pizza, which basically reverse-engineers a traditional pizza and puts the sauce on top of the cheese.
 Still, there are also plenty of other standout pizza styles available!
 Chicago’s true pizza is tavern style, AKA the opposite of a deep dish—crispy, flat, with ample cheese, and cut into squares instead of hulking slices.